MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Overview_Tab.md

 - **Recommendations**: The Recommendations tile proposes relevant and actionable suggestions to improve the performance of your campaign.
 They are based on a variety of factors, including your campaign settings and performance and Microsoft Advertising marketplace dynamics.

 - **Performance**: The Performance tile shows trend lines of how campaigns are doing over the selected date range.
-View your campaigns’ spend, conversions, clicks, impressions, and select-through rate all in one place to easily recognize your campaigns’ patterns and trends.
+View your campaignsâ€™ spend, conversions, clicks, impressions, and select-through rate all in one place to easily recognize your campaignsâ€™ patterns and trends.

 - **Searches**: The Searches tile gives you a quick glance into what queries potential customers are searching for.
 This information allows you to determine which search queries are triggering your ads, but provide detailed performance data about them as well.
 The Searches tile also allows you to add search terms as a keyword or negative keyword, and even acts as an entry point directly to the search term grid.
 If you don't, don't worry.
 It's coming soon!